Let’s Create A Budget Together

 Today I’d like to give a short overview into the benefits of budgeting by showing you a basic example of an average 18-25 year old male in the UK.

-The first requirement to making a successful budget plan is being aware of all the monthly outgoings that are leaving your account.
+The first requirement for making a successful budget plan is being aware of all the monthly outgoings that are leaving your account.

 Note: I am not taking into consideration his monthly personal subscriptions – those will be deducted from the disposable income.